Look at the Calvert Social Index

 Calvert, a leader in sustainable and responsible investing, has created the Calvert Social Index® as a broad-based, rigorously constructed benchmark for measuring the performance of US-based sustainable and responsible companies.

-Calvert starts by taking the 1,000 largest companies in the US, based on total market capitalization, included in the Dow Jones Total Market Index (the Dow Jones TMI).
+Calvert starts by taking the 1,000 largest companies in the U.S., based on total market capitalization, included in the Dow Jones Total Market Index (the Dow Jones TMI).
 Then Calvert's Sustainability Research Department determines which companies meet each one of Calvert's Signature Strategies® environmental, social and governance (ESG) criteria.
 The Index encompasses only those companies that satisfy all of the ESG criteria.

 Index companies must meet Calvert's criteria in the following areas: